hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 ### Proxy and Service Discovery Process

-Workspaces in Terraform Enterprise can be executed in various methods according to selected workflows and for each selected workflow, it uses **remote backend** to perform [remote operation](https://www.terraform.io/docs/cloud/run/#remote-operations) unless **Execution Mode** of the workspace is set **Local**.
-Terraform CLI that is executed as part of the **remote operation** inside Terraform Enterprise follows the same standard process to perform [service discovery](https://www.terraform.io/docs/internals/remote-service-discovery.html) where Terraform Enterprise itself is the remote service for Terraform CLI, depends on your infrastructure setup, the fully qualified name of Terraform Enterprise may be required to include into **Proxy ByPass** configuration of the Terraform Enterprise application layer to allow Terraform CLI to communicate to Terraform Enterprise itself, to configure the proxy bypass address of Terraform Enterprise application, navigate to port **8800** under `/console/settings`:
+Unless the execution mode of a workspace is set to "local", Terraform Enterprise performs [remote operations](/docs/cloud/run/index.html#remote-operations), running Terraform in its own worker VMs.

+When running within Terraform Enterprise's worker VMs, Terraform uses [service discovery](/docs/internals/remote-service-discovery.html) to find the Terraform Enterprise service itself.
+Depending on your infrastructure setup, you may need to tell Terraform Enterprise not to access its own hostname via the proxy, so that Terraform can communicate with the Terraform Enterprise services.

+To do this, add Terraform Enterprise's fully qualified hostname to the **Proxy Bypass** setting in Terraform Enterprise's dashboard.
+The proxy bypass setting can be found on port **8800** on the path `/console/settings`.

 ![Terraform Enterprise Proxy Bypass](./assets/tfe-proxy-bypass.png)